More server power costs money – but is a good investment. We show you what you need to consider in order to create optimal WordPress conditions.

 Requirement 3: Memory – the more, the better

 RAM, or main memory, is considered by many to be the critical component of server performance.
 RAM is located between the hard disk and the CPU.
-It prepares data from the server's memory for processing in the processor.
-This is because RAM can be accessed much faster than the hard disk.
-This means: the larger the RAM, the more computing processes can be stored "ready to work" for the CPU.
+It prepares data from the server’s memory for processing in the processor.
+This is because RAM can be accessed much faster than the hard drive.
+This means: the larger the RAM, the more computing processes can be stored “ready to work” for the CPU.
 This makes the entire data processing faster.

 Prerequisite 4: PHP memory limit